KTH/devops-course/contributions/course-automation/kultala-borzi/README.md

 The action can be found on the public repo: https://github.com/EleonoraBorzis/group-validity-action

 We decided to use Docker to make it more accessible to the public.
 The action will post a comment on the PR depending on what requirements are met and what type of scenario the pull request is.
-In this action the are three scenarios:
+In this action there can be the following scenarios:
+1. The pull request is not from a fork.
+Then this action will end early with a pass and not do anything else.
-1. The pull request does not contain a README file.
-In this case, it could be a TA that created the pull request so to not interfere, the action will post the comment "There wasn't exactly one readme added under collaborations/ .
-This is assumed not to be a student submission."
-The action will not fail the pull request.
+2. The pull request does not add exactly one README file.
+In this case, it could be a TA that created the pull request so to not interfere, the action will post a comment about the submission probably not being from a student.
+The action will then end with a pass.
-2. The accounts in the README and the name of the folder does not match.
-The following will be posted as a comment on the PR "The ID:s constituting the folder name did not match with the email addresses in the README file.
-If this is a student submission, please revise the pull request."
-The action will fail the check on the PR.
+3. The KTH mail addresses in the README and the name of the folder does not match.
+The action will post a comment saying that it's not valid if it's a student project proposal and will fail the check on the PR.
-3. The size of the group is not allowed.
-The action will fail the pull request and print the following comment "The group size is 4, but the maximum allowed group size is 3.
-This group is thus not allowed."
+4. The size of the group is not allowed.
+The action will fail the pull request and post a comment regarding this.
-4. The members have worked together more than the maximum number allowed, the following will be posted on the PR as a comment "A and B appears to have worked together 10 times, while the maximum allowed is 2.
-Consequently they may not work together here".
-The action will fail the pull request.
+5. The members have worked together more than the maximum number.
+The action will fail the pull request and post a comment regarding this.
-5. The pull request satisfies all the requirements and the following will be commented on the pull request "The ID:s constituting the folder name matched with the email addresses in the README file.
-The group consisting of  A and B appears to have worked together 2 times.
-Maximum group size allowed: 3.
-Maximum number of collaborations 2.
-The group composition is allowed.
+6. The pull request satisfied all the requirements.
+Then this action will post a comment saying this and end with a pass..

+Exception case: One case that the action will fail is when a TA adds one single README file in a folder under contributions/.
+It is hard to discern this case with the case when students adds a README file in their folders, so we have decided to fail the pull request to give feedback to students.

 The requirements that we think we have achieved are:
 |                                             | Yes | No | Remarkable  |